 The Company adopted IFRS on October 1, 2011 with a transition date of October 1, 2010.
-Under IFRS 1 First-time Adoption of International Financial Reporting Standards, the IFRS are applied retrospectively at the transition date with all adjustments to assets and liabilities as stated under GAAP taken to retained earnings unless certain exemptions are applied.
-IFRS provides for certain optional exemptions and certain mandatory exceptions for first time IFRS adopters.
+Under IFRS 1, the IFRS are applied retrospectively at the transition date with all adjustments to assets and liabilities as stated under GAAP taken to retained earnings unless certain exemptions are applied.
+IFRS 1 provides for certain optional exemptions and certain mandatory exceptions for first time IFRS adopters.